AVISHOOV ROBERTS, Employee/Appellant, v. SUPERVALU, INC., and KEMPER INS. COS., Employer-Insurer.

 WORKERS= COMPENSATION COURT OF APPEALS

-Determined by Rykken, J., Wilson, J., and Pederson, J.
+Determined by Rykken, J., Wilson, J. and Stofferahn, J.

 MIRIAM P. RYKKEN, Judge

-On May 23, 2001, Dr. Sherman, who had evaluated the employee in November 2000 at Dr. Hirt=s referral, again examined the employee to provide a second surgical opinion.
+On May 23, 2001, Dr. John Sherman, who had evaluated the employee in November 2000, again examined the employee to provide a second surgical opinion.
 After reviewing the employee=s MRI and discogram results, Dr. Sherman concluded that the employee=s diagnostic findings did not warrant fusion surgery, and that the most appropriate treatment was an aggressive rehabilitation program.
-At deposition, Dr. Sherman testified that he questioned the validity of the discogram results, stating that, as a result, the discogram may not help identify the cause of the employee=s pain nor lead to surgery that would result in Asignificant and reliable resolution of the [employee=s] symptoms . . . .@
+At his deposition, Dr. Sherman testified that he questioned the validity of the employee=s discogram results, stating the discogram may not help identify the cause of the employee=s pain nor lead to surgery that would result in Asignificant and reliable resolution of the [employee=s] symptoms . . . .@

-On November 7, 2001, the employee requested approval of a two-level lumbar fusion surgery recommended by Dr. Pinto.
+On November 7, 2001, the employee filed a medical request for approval of a two-level lumbar fusion surgery recommended by Dr. Pinto.
 The employer and insurer refused to pay for the surgery, alleging that the employee had no objective findings on examination, was not a surgical candidate, and would not benefit from surgical treatment.
 A hearing was held before Compensation Judge William R. Johnson on February 7, 2002.
-The issue at the hearing was approval of a two-level fusion surgery for treatment of the employee=s admitted low back injury.
+The issue at the hearing was whether the recommended two-level fusion surgery was reasonable and necessary treatment of the employee=s admitted low back injury.
 The employee claimed that the surgery was appropriate under the treatment parameters, specifically relying upon Minn.
 R. 5221.6500, subp.
 2C(1)(d)i.
 The compensation judge did not address the employee=s treatment parameter argument, and found that the proposed low back fusion surgery was not reasonable and necessary.
-The employee appeals.

 STANDARD OF REVIEW